by Michael Pollan

 Humphry Osmond.
 Born in Surrey England in 1917 Osmond probably contributed more to our understanding of psychedelic compounds and their therapeutic potential than any other single researcher.
 After answering an advertisement, he was invited to move his family to Saskatchewan, forty-five miles north of the North Dakota border to join the Saskatchewan Mental Hospital in Weyburn.
 This institution would soon become the world's most important hub of research into psychedelics.
 Here Osmond's work included administering a single high dose of LSD to alcoholics, with strikingly positive results.
 A key novel idea was that the experience on the drug, not the drug itself was viewed as the critical factor in therapy.
 The Saskatchewan provincial government helped develop policies making LSD therapy a standard treatment option for alcoholics in the province.

 The results of Osmond's experiments with alcoholics were attempted to be replicated under more controlled settings.
-The study investigators were instructed not to interact with the participants.
+Study investigators were instructed not to interact with the participants.
 And the participants were blindfolded, put in constraints or both.
 Osmond's results were not replicated, and many of the participants (hardly surprisingly) had negative experiences.

 In the mid-50s Bill Wilson, the co-founder of AA, learned about Osmond's work with alcoholics.
 Bill W. had credited his own sobriety to a mystical experience he had on belladonna, a plant-derived alkaloid with hallucinogenic properties.
 Through Osmond he got in touch with Sidney Cohen, who had been experimenting with LSD since 1955.
 Beginning in 1956 Bill W had several LSD sessions with Cohen and Betty Eisner, and he believed LSD could be a part of therapy in AA, but his colleagues on the board of fellowship strongly disagreed.